 - How to get the results you want

-In many environments – small to mid-size manufacturers for sure, but even some larger companies – the good news is,you can move from where you are, to terrific results, in fewer than 90 days; and quite possibly you’ll see serious results in under 30 days.
+In many environments – small to mid-size manufacturers for sure, but even some larger companies– the good news is, you can move from where you are, to terrific results, in fewer than 90 days.
+Quite possibly you’ll see serious results in under 30 days.
 Sometimes in a couple of weeks.

 This way takes advantage of the investment you’ve made, it takes advantage of the training people have received and of the work they’ve already done and the accomplishments they’ve already recorded.